devampatels22/Airline-Reservation-App/i1_worksheet.md

 Currently there are not any thrown exceptions that are handled since our main focus was more on the UI area and completing a workable search page (# attach search page issue).

 ## Branching
+Link to branching strategy (Git hub flow)(https://code.cs.umanitoba.ca/winter-2022-a01/group-4/team-flight-4/-/blob/main/Contributing.md#branches-details)

 ![Branch](Branch.jpg)

-Git's branching strategy (Git hub flow) (https://code.cs.umanitoba.ca/winter-2022-a01/group-4/team-flight-4/-/network/main), We are using a Github Flow branching strategy.
+We are using a Github Flow branching strategy.
 First we clone all out projects than we upload to a developement branch where group members are working on their own feature.
 A working verison in than commited and pushed onto GitLab through development branch and merged to main after making a Merge Request on GitLab.

 ## SOLID